google/VoltAir/doc/src/main/Main.md

 ## <a name="2"></a> How do I get started using VoltAir?

-You can download and play a [working copy of VoltAir][VoltAir] off of the Google Play Store or take a look at [the introduction to our open source project][GettingStarted] to get started how to download, build, and run the project.
+You can download and play a [working copy of VoltAir][VoltAir] off of the Google Play Store or take a look at [the introduction to our open source project][GettingStarted] to get started downloading, building, and running the project.

 **************************************************